-In this section, the first cross-cutting to the whole CIRCUIT project Data Protection Impact Assessment (DPIA) is prepared and presented.
+In this section, the first cross-cutting to the whole CIRCUIT project Data Protection Impact Assessment (DPIA) is prepared and presented which is the same as in the previous version of the Data Management Plan.
 Consequently, the provided version stands as the current and very early version of the project DPIA.
 Still, DPIA is an evolving process in the project and will be continuously updated when it is needed based on and following the corresponding developments in the project.